+I had my excuses.
+“I majored in engineering — it’s almost a badge ofpride to build something that looks awful.”
+This article is not theory.
+Bootstrap 4: Everything You Need to Know.
 An Introduction to Parallax Scrolling Using Stellar.js.
 One of the most discussed web design trends of the last few years is the parallax scrolling effect.

 Whether you like it or not, it is used by a lot of websites.
 In this tutorial I’ll give you a brief introduction to parallax scrolling and show how we can reproduce it in a website using a jQuery plugin called Stellar.js.
 What’s Parallax Scrolling?
 Parallax scrolling involves the background moving at a different rate than the foreground, creating a 3D effect as you scroll down the page.
-This effect can be a nice addition to any website, but unfortunately if abused it can be quite annoying.
+Panorama.
+Windows turns 30: a visual history.
+The PC revolution started off life 30 years ago this week.

 Microsoft launched its first version of Windows on November 20th, 1985, to succeed MS-DOS.
 It was a huge milestone that paved the way for the modern versions of Windows we use today.
 While Windows 10 doesn’t look anything like Windows 1.0, it still has many of its original fundamentals like scroll bars, drop-down menus, icons, dialog boxes, and apps like Notepad and MS paint.
 The Rise and Fall of Everest (the App) At Product Hunt, we are so passionate about helping startups and makers launch their products and share them with the world.

 Much of our site is about beginnings — the moment a product launches, and the moment someone discovers something new that they love.
 But, we’re also big believers in reflecting on and learning from endings .
 Unfortunately, the endings aren’t talked about nearly enough — or as favorably — in the startup world.
 We were fortunate enough to have Everest Co-founder Katherine Krug share the story about the rise and fall of the beloved goal setting app.
 When the product launched in December 2012, Everest’s future was glaringly bright.
 What happened during those 24 months?
 The Everest Postmortem Everest set out to build a technology platform that inspired and empowered people to live their dreams and achieve their personal goals.